abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  Now you are ready to run the application using your Puttly terminal connection.

- 1- Change to the directory where all Spark files are located on Hortonwork Sandbox cd /etc/current/Spark2-client
+ 1- Change to the directory where all Spark files are located on Hortonworks Sandbox by typing the following
+      cd /usr/hdp/current/spark2-client

- 2- Run the following command
+ 2- To run the SparkPageRank program execute the following command:
+  ./bin/spark-submit --class com.scalaproj.SparkPageRank --master yarn --num-executors 1 --driver-memory 512m --executor-memory 512m --executor-cores 1 ~/testing/jars/page-rank.jar /input/urldata.txt 20

+ The above command basically calls the main function of the SparkPageRank Object found in the page-rank.jar and passes the urldata.txt file name as a parameter along command to run 20 iterations.

- 3- You can check the results
+ 3- You can check the results printed on the command terminal:
+     url_4 has rank: 1.3705281840649928.
+     url_2 has rank: 0.4613200524321036.
+     url_3 has rank: 0.7323900229505396.
+     url_1 has rank: 1.4357617405523626.